Pixel-0/triangle-tracker/README.md

 Triangle tracker is an app that detects the type of a triangle when a user keys in the values of the three sides of the triangle.
 Whether the triangle is an equilateral, scalene, isosceles or not a triangle at all.

 ##BDD
 The app is tasked to enable the user know the identity of their triangle.
-This is achieved by users inputting the values of the three sides of their triangle, ie. hypotenuse, opposite and adjacent.
+This is achieved by users inputting the values of the three sides of their triangle, ie. hypotenuse, opposite and adjacent, submitting and waiting for results

 ## Setup/Installation Requirements
 * Open your terminal